Glossary of Poetic Terms

 a stipend.
 Ben Jonson was the first unofficial

 receive a pension from Elizabeth I after flattering her in The Faerie

 Queene.
 Jonson was succeeded by Sir William D'Avenant but

 John Dryden became the first official poet

-for ten years.
+only.
 The requirement to write occasional verse is no longer

 enforced.
 See complete list of UK